HIGH SCHOOL CLASSES

 Our partnership with parents

 Peachtree Prep is designed to partner with parents who are the primary authority and educator for their children.
-As the primary authority and educator, and it is the parent's responsibility to maintain accountability with their student's academic progress.
+As the primary authority and educator, it is the parent's responsibility to maintain accountability with their student's academic progress.
 Peachtree Prep teachers will provide 1 to 1.5 hours of classroom instruction (see course descriptions) each week, communicate course expectations through a course syllabus and online grade reporting.

 Parents are responsible for enrolling their child with the supervising agency of their choice: either a church related school or local public school system.
 Parents are responsible for all testing and attendance/grade reporting to the agency of choice.